Advanced OSHAA 30-Hours Childcare & Special Needs Support

-The OSHAA 30-Hours Professional Diploma in Care of Young Children and Special Needs is a comprehensive program designed to equip childcare professionals, educators, and caregivers with the knowledge and practical skills required to support the development and well-being of young children, including those with special educational needs.
-The early years of a child’s life are critical for growth, learning, and emotional development, and this diploma ensures that professionals are fully prepared to provide safe, inclusive, and nurturing environments that meet the diverse needs of every child.
+The OSHAA 30-Hours Professional Diploma in Care of Young Children and Special Needs is designed to provide learners with essential knowledge and practical skills required to support the growth, development, and well-being of young children, including those with special educational and developmental needs.
+It focuses on creating safe, inclusive, and nurturing environments where every child can thrive.

 OSHAA 30-Hours Professional Diploma in Care of Young Children and Special Needs

-To enroll in the OSHAA 30-Hours Professional Diploma in Care of Young Children and Special Needs, learners are expected to meet the following criteria:
+To enroll in the OSHAA 30-Hours Professional Diploma in Care of Young Children and Special Needs, learners should meet the following prerequisites:

 Study Units